utsecnet/PAW/README.md

 **Is it difficult to configure PAWs?**

 The main purpose of this repo is provide baseline configuration templates and walkthroughs to make the configuration simpler.
 Initially, it is quite complex.
 As I look at my GPOs that are designed to address only PAWs, I count 36 and growing.
 The biggest complexity, however, is changing your IT team's paradigm of remote administration.
 You will be doing things very different than you are used to.
-As the saying goes, it is fundamentally impossible to improve something without making changes.
+As the saying goes, it is fundamentally impossible to improve something wilst keeping it the same.